-“An ovarian cyst usually only causes symptoms if it ruptures, is very large, or blocks the blood supply to the ovaries.
-It can cause pelvic pain ranging from a heavy sensation to a sudden, sharp stabbing pain.
+Ms Irani advises that an ovarian cyst usually only causes symptoms if it ruptures, is very large, or blocks the blood supply to the ovaries.
+She says, “it can cause pelvic pain ranging from a heavy sensation to a sudden, sharp stabbing pain.
 It can also cause pain during intercourse.
-Other symptoms include bloating, a frequent need to urinate and difficulty emptying the bowels”.
+Other symptoms include bloating, a frequent need to urinate and difficulty emptying the bowels.”

 How are they treated?

 “For most cases surgery is not necessary but may be carried out if cysts are large, causing uncomfortable symptoms or are potentially cancerous.
-As post-menopausal women have a slightly higher risk of ovarian cancer, regular ultrasound scans and blood tests are usually recommended for a year after treatment”.
+As post-menopausal women have a slightly higher risk of ovarian cancer, regular ultrasound scans and blood tests are usually recommended for a year after treatment,” says Ms Irani.

 Can ovarian cysts cause other problems?